 Eames Century Modern

-Eames Century Modern was influenced by Charles Ormand Eames and (Bernice Alexander) Ray Eames (Kaiser), a couple which helped defined mid-century modern in furniture and architecture design.
-As industrial designers, they made significant contributions to architecture & interior design but also contributed to fine art, film and graphic design.
-One of their most recognized designers are the Eames Lounge Chair and Eames Dining Chair.
+Eames Century Modern was influenced by Charles Ormand Eames and (Bernice Alexander) Ray Eames (Kaiser), a couple who helped defined mid-century modern furniture and architecture design.
+As industrial designers, they made significant contributions to architecture & interior design but also contributed to fine art, film, and graphic design.
+Some of their most recognized designers are the Eames Lounge Chair and Eames Dining Chair.

 In 2010, the serif typeface was released by House Industries.
 There is a stencil version of Century Modern and eight weights with matching italics.

-Compared to Neutra, which are slender, unobtrusive and sans serif, Eames Century Modern are fat and cheerful, making a great curb feature.
+Compared to Neutra, which are slender, unobtrusive, and sans serif, Eames Century Modern is fat and cheerful, making a great curb feature.